This page details how we manage your correspondence with the Mayor and City Hall.

-We aim to answer written correspondence as quickly as possible, and within a maximum of twenty working days from the day following receipt.
+We aim to respond to written communication as quickly as possible and within 20 working days.

-Where we specifically state that we are unable to enter into correspondence (for example, when inviting email responses to consultation documents).
+In addition, we will not respond where we specifically state that we are unable to enter into correspondence (for example, when inviting responses to consultation documents).

 Do you keep any of my personal data when I write in?

 The Mayor’s Public Liaison Unit is open from 9am to 5pm Monday-Friday, and closed on bank and public holidays for England.

 - We aim to answer all calls within six rings.

 - We aim to answer 80% of all attempted calls.

 - We request that all invitations to the Mayor be made in writing.